The Doctor: "Silence will fall when the question is asked."

 - Amnesiac Lover: A two-way example, with both Rory and Amy having forgotten their past relationship.
 They get back together in the end, with very little prompting.

-- And I Must Scream: The skulls in the Headless Monks' catacomb.
+- And I Must Scream: The skulls in the Headless Monks' catacomb are still alive, despite having rotted.
 Dorium at least had the good sense (and enough money) to fit his head with a media chip, and the tomb has great Wi-Fi.
-And because he's rich, his head gets preserved, while the others are reduced to living skulls.
-On the whole, he's taking the whole thing very well.
-Subverted, in fact, by how well he takes the whole affair.
+Because he's rich, his head gets preserved, while the others are reduced to living skulls.
 He even plays this trope for a personal laugh when the Doctor first opens his box.

 - Apocalypse How: River's refusal to kill the Doctor essentially breaks time and causes it to fall apart.

-- Arc Words: "Silence will fall when the question is asked."
+- "Silence will fall when the question is asked."
 Dorium not only tells the Doctor what the question is, but the circumstances in which it will be asked.
-Cue the Wild Mass Guessing by the fans.

-- Artistic License - Physics: Amy's train is going into Area 52 way too fast to realistically avoid crashing out the other side, but somehow does escape this fate.
+- Artistic Licence Physics: Amy's train is going into Area 52 way too quickly to realistically avoid crashing out the other side.
+It must be spacey-wacey due to the Time Crash.

-- Badass Army: Amy, of all people, is in charge of one.
+- Badass Army: Amy is in charge of one.
 They even managed to capture Madame Kovarian and the members of the Silence.
 Or so they thought...

-- Badass Family: The Ponds, naturally.
-Made even more badass by the addition of the Doctor.
+- Badass Family: The Ponds, naturally, are made of warriors, and it's made even more badass by the addition of the Doctor.
 Rory in particular proves he is badass no matter what happens to reality.
 He even takes Amy telling him that, in another reality, they got married and had a child (who is the woman in front of them that's quite a bit older than them) without any trouble.

 - Batman Gambit: The Silence were never really trapped in their water containers; they could have escaped at any time, and were just buying time until the Doctor is brought to Area 52 to get a chance to finally kill him.

-- Battle Trophy: The Doctor shows his Badass credentials by plonking a Dalek eyestalk down on the counter.
+- Battle Trophy: The Doctor silences an entire Bad-Guy Bar by plonking a Dalek's eyestalk on a table.

-- Rory's about to die again, and the Silence promise to make it final this time, taunting him that Amy will never come back for him.
+- Big Damn Hero: Rory's about to die again, and the Silent promise to make it final this time, taunting him that Amy will never come back for him.
 Cue Amy Pond with an assault rifle.